MicroEJ/docs/VEEPortingGuide/architectureChangelog.rst

 ~~~~~~~~~~~

 - Added the declaration of :ref:`section.classpath.elements.constants` as :ref:`Application Options <application_options>`.
-- Fixed :ref:`section_frontpanel_multiple_fp_files` option was not taken into account on VEE Ports that do not depend on UI Pack.
+- Fixed :ref:`Front Panel File option <section_frontpanel_multiple_fp_files>` option was not taken into account on VEE Ports that do not depend on UI Pack.
+- Removed warning messages related to missing :ref:`GC mark stack size option <option_gc_stack_size>` when building on Device.

 .. _changelog-8.2.0: